MiSikora/laboratory/library/docs/user-guide.md

 ## Default options override

-Whenever Laboratory reads an option for a feature flag it falls back to a default option declared on said flag.
-However, there might be cases when you'd like to change the default behaviour.
+Whenever Laboratory reads an option for a feature flag, it falls back to a default option declared on a said flag.
+However, there might be cases when you'd like to change the default behavior.
 One example might be having features enabled by default in your debug builds and disabled on production.
-Or you might use feature flags for configuration and you'd like to have different configuration per build variant.
+Or you might use feature flags for configuration, and you'd like to have a different configuration per build variant.
 Laboratory enables this with default options overrides.

 ```kotlin
 enum class ShowAds : Feature<ShowAds> {